I just finished teaching

 Now for the hard part: installing things system-wide and adding users.

 Back on the command line:

 to get into R, then at the R prompt type

-install.packages("quanteda") # all things text install.packages("stm") # topic models install.packages("rvest") # scraping the web install.packages("dplyr") # needs no introduction install.packages("devtools") # to install stuff from github, 'remotes' might be lighter install.packages("rmarkdown") # create vignettes and suchlike install.packages("xtable") # needed so quanteda's overridden View function works install.packages("caTools") # because RStudio seems to needs this to compile Rmd files
+install.packages("quanteda") # all things text install.packages("stm") # topic models install.packages("rvest") # scraping the web install.packages("dplyr") # needs no introduction install.packages("devtools") # to install from github, 'remotes' might be better install.packages("rmarkdown") # create vignettes and suchlike install.packages("xtable") # needed so quanteda's overridden View function works install.packages("caTools") # RStudio seems to needs it for Rmd files

 That should keep us going for the show.
 Come on it's time to go add users.

 On Ubuntu one can add users in bulk from a file with lines in the

 right format.
 If you have a quick peek at